Telecominfraproject/wlan-cloud-ucentralgw/README.md

 ### Raspberry
 The build on a rPI takes a while.
 You can shorten that build time and requirements by disabling all the larger database support.
-You can build with only SQLite support by not installing the packages for ODBC, PostgreSQL, and MySQL by adding -DSMALL_BUILD=1 on the cmake build line.
+You can build with only SQLite support by not installing the packages for PostgreSQL, and MySQL by adding -DSMALL_BUILD=1 on the cmake build line.

 ```bash